ietf-wg-scone/scone/draft-ietf-scone-protocol.md

-To that end, network elements MUST only update the content of datagrams on a given address tuple more than a few times each enforcement period.
+To that end, network elements MUST only update the content of datagrams on a given address tuple a few times each monitoring period.
 Network elements MAY update more often immediately after a change in their throughput advice, to reduce the reaction time from senders.